Cdmpc/CPSC-525-Final-Project/README.md

 [N] ==> {30 psuedorandom strings of range [0-9A-Za-z]}
 ```

-## NOTE: Limitation, the Client can only run once, subsequent runs of the Client/automation script will cause it to fail.
+## NOTE: Limitation, the user-gen.py script can only run once, subsequent runs of the Client/automation script will cause it to fail.
 To run it successfuly again, you must manually close and restart the Server, then run the Client again once the Server restarts.

 ### c.
 In the Server directory, run the hash-secrets.py file.
 ```bash